 There’s also serviced accommodation which, as long as you have the right management contracts in place, can be a very good option too as well.

-Hopefully that video helps gives some context around the agreements and the tenant profiles as well, like the corporate let tenant profiles in place.
+Hopefully, that video helps gives some context to the agreements and the tenant profiles as well, like the corporate let tenant profiles in place.
 All the best.

 Learn About Investing In Property by Signing Up For Our FREE Course

 Sign up for our free online property training course today.